AIMLab-UBC/Boltzmann/ReadMe.md

 - `.pt` LLM embeddings of pathology reports
 - `.h5` LVM features from 7 vision models
 - When you downloaded them, place them in the dedicated directories in `./assets/LLM` and  `./assets/LVM`, respectively. \
 We are now releasing a small portion of the data.
-We will release the LLM encodings of pathology reports soon.
+We will be releasing the LLM encodings of pathology reports soon.
 Please stay tuned!
 ---

 ## 🗂 Repository Structure